 E – Eye opener: Have you ever had a drink first thing in the morning to steady your nerves or to get rid of a hangover?

 If you answered yes to at least two questions and you recognized some of the warning signs of alcohol use disorders mentioned above, finding treatment at a facility offering evidence-based therapies is a recommended next step.
-Beginning with a medical detox to safely manage the alcohol withdrawal symptoms, men with an SUD and potential co-occurring mental health disorder can begin working on recovery in a program specifically designed to meet their needs.
+Beginning with a medical detox to safely manage the alcohol withdrawal symptoms, men with a SUD and potential co-occurring mental health disorder can begin working on recovery in a program specifically designed to meet their needs.
 For men with trauma or post-traumatic stress contributing to their drinking, a program also offering interventions for these conditions is strongly recommended.

 Completing detox and overcoming withdrawal symptoms from alcohol and drug use is a vital and courageous first step in long-term recovery.
-Understanding detox and withdrawal symptoms can better help prepare you or a loved one when entering a treatment.
+Understanding detox and withdrawal symptoms can better help prepare you or a loved one when entering treatment.

 Origins Recovery Center is a well-known care provider offering a range of treatment programs targeting the recovery from substance use, mental health issues, and beyond.
 Our primary mission is to provide a clear path to a life of healing and restoration.
 We offer renowned clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.
 For information on our programs, call us today: 844-232-3833.